Gordon Sargent betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Gordon Sargent will make his debut at the Sony Open in Hawaii, set to tee off at Waialae Country Club Jan.
-15-18.
-This marks his first appearance at the tournament in recent years.
+Gordon Sargent has not competed in the Sony Open in Hawaii in the last five years.
+He'll tee off at Waialae Country Club Jan.
+15-18 in the 2026 Sony Open in Hawaii.

 At the Sony Open in Hawaii

-- This is Sargent's first time competing in the Sony Open in Hawaii in the past five years.
+- This is Sargent's first time competing in the tournament in the past five years.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.